What is End of Service Gratuity?

 STEP 4: In the third field, enter your Basic Monthly Salary (as per your contract)

-STEP 6: Click on the bottom button and you can see the result.
+STEP 6: Click the bottom button to see the result.

 This service was introduced to ensure greater transparency and to make foreign employees aware of their rights.

 The end of service gratuity is calculated under the Labour Law No. 14 of 2004.

 End of Service Gratuity: What the Law Says